S. of Jaffa, Sept. 1930

 Here are some practical steps that Australia could take to contribute to a peaceful future:

-1. Violence doesn’t work: We call out those, including Australians, who support violence.
+1. Accept that violence doesn’t work: We call out those, including Australians, who support violence.
 It is impossible to wipe out ideologies through violence, and each act makes you lose a piece of your soul, letting the enemy win by stripping away your humanity.
 Violence only deepens suffering and prolongs the conflict.

-2. Rebuilding Gaza: Australia can play a role in providing physical reconstruction with prefabricated buildings, ensuring essential services like clean water, food, electricity, and mental health support.
-Australian Jews and Muslims could participate in these efforts, especially when it comes to mental health support or community outreach, as they share cultural and linguistic connections to the region.
+2. Immediate Rebuilding: Australia can help solve the immediate humanitarian crises, exporting prefabricated buildings, and aid with essential services like clean water, food, electricity, and mental health support.
+Australian Jews and Muslims should participate in these efforts, especially when it comes to mental health support or community outreach because they share cultural and linguistic connections which make that possible.
+We be part of peacekeeping as part of an international effort agreeable to both sides to ensure safety, especially when it comes to community engagement.
 Additionally, a democratic overhaul is needed in both countries.
 Democratic countries tend to be less violent, and currently, neither state functions as a true democracy, with both suffering from major democratic deficits.

-3. Promoting Diplomacy at Home: In addition to international efforts through the UN, ICJ, and other bodies, we can also encourage dialogue between Jewish and Arab communities in Australia.
-Shared grief can serve as a bridge toward mutual understanding.
+3. Diplomacy at Home: In addition to international efforts through the UN, ICJ, and other bodies, we can also encourage dialogue between Jewish and Arab communities in Australia.
+Not just the leaders but also people-to-people.
+We need to talk to each other, and the grief both sides suffer can serve as a bridge toward mutual understanding.
 Building relationships here sets an example of coexistence and peace.
-Creating forums for discussing a peaceful future can build understanding and unity between people.
+The peace building is not just to get understanding and unity between people, but works towards the larger peace effort where the needs and aspirations of everyone is respected.

-5. Promoting Non-Violent Cooperation: Australian Jews and Muslims have lived side by side for many decades as friends, colleagues, and members of the community.
+5. Advocate Non-Violent Cooperation: Australian Jews and Muslims have lived side by side for many decades as friends, colleagues, and members of the community.
 We are proud to be a culturally vibrant society.
 In places like Melbourne, we share a love for things like AFL and falafel, and the actions of those in the Middle East should not stand in the way of us coming together as Australians.
 If we can live and work together as Australians, then they can live and work together as Middle Easterners.
+This is not about sweeping issues under the rug, this is explicitly to promote an understanding of what Jews and Muslims require of one another, in order for peace to be possible, and to advocate back to the Middle East.
 We should reconnect here and set an example for our friends overseas, showing how living together in harmony is done right.

 By focusing on these tangible steps, we believe Australians can lead by example and help shape a future where both Israelis and Palestinians live in safety and peace.
 We understand that many feel exhausted by this ongoing conflict, and some believe Australia shouldn’t be involved, but as a responsible global citizen, and for Australians who are affected by it, we have a duty to help.